-The good news is that 65 percent of Americans want to know more about farming and food production, which provides a golden opportunity to engage in and balance the conversation with information that is relevant and scientifically accurate.
+The good news is a majority of Americans want to know more about farming and food production, which provides a golden opportunity to engage in and balance the conversation with information that is relevant and scientifically accurate.
 So, how do those in food and agriculture effectively connect online?

 Our research shows that most consumers go online to seek out information when it comes to food-related issues.
 Search engines like Google and Bing rank number one as the go-to source.

 The most important audiences to reach – the influencers who research and share information and drive the food culture – are significantly more likely to use search engines and websites as their main sources.

 The food and ag industries can join the conversation with the right online game plan.
 The first step is finding the culture creators.